openstack/nova/doc/source/contributor/placement.rst

 There are some exceptions to the self-contained rule (which are actively being addressed to prepare for the extraction):

-* Exceptions unique to the placement API are still within the `nova.exceptions` package.
-* Code related to a resource class cache is within the `nova.db` package.
+* Some of the code related to a resource class cache is within the `nova.db` package, while other parts are in ``nova/rc_fields.py``.
-* Database models, migrations and tables use the nova api database.
+* Database models, migrations and tables are described as part of the nova api database.
+An optional configuration option, :oslo.config:option:`placement_database.connection`, can be set to use a database just for placement (based on the api database schema).
 * `nova.i18n` package provides the ``_`` and related functions.
 * ``nova.conf`` is used for configuration.
 * Unit and functional tests depend on fixtures and other functionality in base